-Simon Property was awarded NAREIT's Leader in the Light Award for the fifth year in a row and is the only company to have achieved the Leader in the Light distinction every single year since NAREIT launched the program in 2005.
-Simon Property was also included in the 2009 Carbon Disclosure Project's Global 500 Carbon Disclosure Leadership Index.
+We were awarded NAREIT's Leader in the Light Award for the fifth year in a row.
+We are the only company to have achieved the Leader in the Light distinction every single year since NAREIT launched the program in 2005.
+We were included in the 2009 Carbon Disclosure Project's Global 500 Carbon Disclosure Leadership Index.
 The 2009 Carbon Disclosure Leadership Index highlights 50 companies worldwide that have displayed the most professional approach to corporate governance with respect to climate change disclosure practices.
-Simon Property was the only real estate company to be recognized.
+We were the only real estate company to be recognized.